Vancouver

 Favorite

-Beyond your vision by Philip Sokazo.
+Beyond your vision by Philippe Sokazo.
 “My expression takes action beyond an interpretation of reality, through visual art, sculpture, designed object, music, and Public Art.
 If I pushed the boundaries of your sensations, is to bring you to an unexplored zone of your feelings: your pure imagination!
 It is your privilege to take part in the freedom of dream, experiencing Read more...

 Coquitlam